 8.1: Fascism: “The Answer” to All the Questioning

 We have seen at the end of Chapter 7 that, after World War I, there was a lot of bitterness, crushed dreams, despair, and disillusionment.
-The questions that folks were asking—particularly those two Jewish thinkers you might read about (Einstein and Freud)—caused some to seek out answers which offered firm faith in something (anything) rather than the existentialist alternative of plodding through an ultimately meaningless existence.
+The questions that folks were asking—particularly those two Jewish thinkers we once read about (Einstein and Freud)—caused some to seek out answers which offered firm faith in something (anything) rather than the existentialist alternative of plodding through an ultimately meaningless existence.
 Especially after this type of depression was compounded with the Great Depression, citizens in three specific countries thought that nationalism, militarism, and imperialism (the causes of WWI) represented the best way out of the darkness.

 Fascism is as extremely nationalistic as Communism is extremely internationalistic.
 Fascism represented a return to the faith, pride, and vision of the Enlightenment for its followers.
 Without the modern media of film, radio, and newspapers, fascism would probably not exist: it relied on propaganda to give its citizens a distorted view of “the truth.”